Snowflake-Labs/emerging-solutions-toolbox/framework-forecast-model-builder/CONTRIBUTING.md

-# Contributing to ml-forecasting-incubator
+# Contributing to forecast-model-builder

-Thanks for taking the time to contribute to ml-forecasting-incubator!
+Thanks for taking the time to contribute to forecast-model-builder!

 ## Setting up a development environment